kitswas/git-for-all/chapters/chapter3.md

 ## Switching branches

 Each branch represents a storyline.
-Wheen you switch to (`checkout`) a branch, you are loading the save from the latest commit on that branch.
+When you switch to (`checkout`) a branch, you are loading the save from the latest commit on that branch.

 For those of you who have played video games, this is like continuing after switching to a different save slot.